Lucozade: Purpose and effectiveness

 A stated purpose of sports drinks, which provide many calories of energy from sugars, is to improve performance and endurance.
 In an analysis by Matthew Thompson and colleagues from the Oxford Centre for Evidence Based Medicine, of 431 marketing claims of performance enhancement, most cited no evidence.
 174 sources were cited for Lucozade; of them, Thompson found only three studies of high quality with a low risk of bias.
 The rigorous studies that did show improved endurance were "of limited relevance to most people because the tests were on elite athletes".
 This was backed up by a research study done on professional cyclists, to see if ingesting Lucozade before an hour bike ride would impact performance.
 The study could not find any positive impact on performance after ingesting it.
-Thompson said that for the vast majority of people drinking such products "could completely counteract exercising more, playing football more, going to the gym more".
+Thompson said that for the vast majority of people, drinking such products "could completely counteract exercising more, playing football more, going to the gym more".

 Lucozade comes in the form of liquid in either a can or plastic bottle, or it can come in the form of a tablet.
 The tablets have the flavours of either orange or the original flavour.

 The drinks are marketed as soft drinks; a soft drinks industry spokesman said in response: "By helping people participating in sport to perform better and to recover more quickly, sports drinks can encourage people to exercise more".

-In May 2016, Liverpool City Council ran a "name-and-shame campaign" entitled "Is your child’s sweet tooth harming their health?".
+In May 2016, Liverpool City Council ran a "name-and-shame campaign" entitled "Is your child's sweet tooth harming their health?".
 The short-lived campaign claimed that Lucozade was "the worst offender", containing 62 grams of sugar in a 500 ml bottle, followed by Coca-Cola with 54 grams.
 Posters for the campaign were displayed in hospitals for a time.

-In its original high-sugar formulation, Lucozade was recommended by UK diabetes charities as an immediate treatment for hypoglycaemia in individuals who take insulin.
+In its original high-sugar formulation, Lucozade was recommended by British diabetes charities as an immediate treatment for hypoglycaemia in individuals who take insulin.
 Since the drink now includes artificial sweeteners, guidelines have been amended to state that Lucozade should not be used to treat diabetic hypoglycaemia.